top of page

 • I have massage and anatomy training from the McKinnon Body Therapy Center in Oakland.

-• I am a current member of EMDRIA, CAMFT, the East Bay Chapter of CAMFT, The Parnell Institute, and D2K (Diversity 2020).
+• I am a current member of EMDRIA, CAMFT, the East Bay Chapter of CAMFT, The Jewish Therapist Collective, and The Parnell Institute.

 • I practiced Ashtanga and Anusara yoga regularly in the East Bay for nearly 13 years.